 I can’t help but notice a distinct lack of females, Hollywood stars or otherwise.
 A hideaway from women, too, perhaps?

 I’d love to spend a night or two in this world of faded grandeur.
-Sunsets must be grand up here.
+Sunsets and champers must be absolutely ab fab up here.
 Sunrises, too, of course.
 But somehow this place seems to inspire late nights rather than early mornings.

 A lazy afternoon in the hammock, on the other hand, a slight ocean breeze, a Margarita in hand… – or perhaps a yummy Coco Loco, invented here, I’m told.